How Do You Unlock a Car Door Without a Key?

 The Plastic Wedge and Rod Method

-This method works on cars with internal unlock buttons.
+This method targets vehicles with an accessible internal unlock button.

 - Carefully insert a plastic wedge into the top corner of the door frame to create a small gap (take care not to bend the door or crack the frame)